nappydevelopment/Nappy-the-ingenious/README.md

 # Nappy-the-ingenious
-This is our projekct for softwareengineering
+This is our project for softwareengineering